 Turning to encryption, Avast uses the AES-256 cipher for all of its apps.

-Our IP leak tests show that Avast SecureLine VPN isn’t leaking.
+Our IP and DNS leak tests show that Avast SecureLine VPN isn’t leaking.

 As do our DNS leak tests.